 Use PayPal to pay with these credit cards (PayPal account not necessary).
 PayPal is "fast, free and secure" and allows payment by credit card or electronic withdrawal from a bank account.
 Checks (in U.S. dollars, drawn on a U.S. bank) or money orders (domestic only) made payable to the TAT Foundation are also accepted if received by the registration deadline.

 Become a TAT member for $40 on or before May 17th and register at the discounted member prices.

 Visit our membership page for information about TAT memberships.

 * The TAT Foundation hosts four public events each year.
 Registration fees vary depending on the event location.
 Because we are an all-volunteer organization, please allow up to 5 business days before receiving confirmation of your payment.
 See our membership overview or email if you have questions about registration fees.

 Meals are potluck style for Saturday and Sunday continental breakfasts, Saturday and Sunday lunches, and Saturday dinner.
-As a good rule-of-thumb, we ask that each event participant bring enough food to feed 8 people (about $10).
+As a good rule-of-thumb, we ask that each event participant bring enough food to feed 6 people (about $10).
+All meals are included for non-members.
 Sorry, we cannot reduce fees for those who prefer to bring their own food.
 TAT will provide coffee and tea.

 For those who register using the alternative (off-site) lodging option, the following overnight accommodations are located near the Claymont Society Mansion: